annikamljn/CSS145_Group8_Activity3/README.md

 - **Windows 10** is the most common OS, installed on over 80% of laptops in the dataset.
 - Higher **RAM** capacities and **CPU frequencies** generally result in higher prices.

-## Repository Structure
-- `main.py`: The main Streamlit app
-- `laptop_price - dataset.csv`: The dataset used in our analysis

 ## Group 8 Members:
 - **Annika Bunag** – `2023102813`
 - **Denrick Ronn Chua** – `2023108259`